Harold Hongju Koh: Education

-Koh graduated in 1971 from the Hopkins School in New Haven; graduated summa cum laude and Phi Beta Kappa from Harvard in 1975 with a degree in Government, before studying at Oxford University as a Marshall Scholar.
-He graduated cum laude from Harvard Law School in 1980.
+Koh graduated in 1971 from the Hopkins School in New Haven, then graduated summa cum laude and Phi Beta Kappa from Harvard University in 1975 with a bachelor's degree in government, before studying at Oxford University as a Marshall Scholar.
+He later earned a Juris Doctor from Harvard Law School in 1980, where he was an editor of the Harvard Law Review and graduated cum laude.

+In June 2024, Koh received an honorary Doctor of Laws from the University of Toronto in recognition of his commitment to the public interest and his advocacy for the rule of law and human rights.

 Early career and scholarship

-Koh clerked for Associate Justice Harry Blackmun on the U.S. Supreme Court from October 1981 through September 1982.
+After law school, Koh was a law clerk for Judge Malcolm Richard Wilkey of the U.S. Court of Appeals for the District of Columbia Circuit from 1980 to 1981 and for U.S. Supreme Court justice Harry Blackmun 1981 to 1982.
 In 1982 and 1983, he worked as an associate at Covington & Burling.
-From 1983-85, Koh worked as an attorney-adviser to the Office of Legal Counsel (OLC) in the United States Department of Justice during the Reagan Administration.
+From 1983 to 1985, Koh worked as an attorney-adviser to the Office of Legal Counsel (OLC) in the United States Department of Justice during the Reagan Administration.

 He joined the Yale Law School faculty in 1985.
 His students have included John Yoo, with whom he co-authored a paper on "Dollar Diplomacy/Dollar Defense: The Fabric of Economics and National Security Law."
 Since 1993 he has been the Gerard C. and Bernice Latrobe Smith Professor of International Law; he became the law school's 15th dean in 2004.
-From 1985-91, Koh largely devoted himself to writing and teaching.
+From 1985 to 1991, Koh largely devoted himself to writing and teaching.
 A notable paper Koh wrote was a November 1990 legal brief challenging the first president Bush's contention that he could fight the Gulf War on his own authority.
 Koh argued that "the Constitution requires the president to 'consult with Congress and receive its affirmative authorization — not merely present it with faits accomplis — before engaging in war.'"

 In 1992–93, he led a group of Yale students and human rights lawyers in litigation against the United States government to free Haitian refugees interned at Guantanamo Bay, Cuba.
 As chronicled in Brandt Goldstein's book, Storming the Court (Scribner 2005), Koh and the plaintiffs prevailed in the case, Haitian Centers Council v.
 Sale, and the Haitians were released in the spring of 1993.
 At the same time, Koh and his team of law students argued a related case Sale v.
-Haitian Centers Council (1993) before the U.S. Supreme Court but the court ruled against them on an 8-1 vote.
+Haitian Centers Council (1993) before the U.S. Supreme Court but the court ruled against them on an 8–1 vote.